Evolution and development of vertebrate structures

 - Evolution of axial skeleton

 Fleshing out the fossil record: using organically preserved soft tissues to explore the evolution of unique vertebrate characters.
-See more on this research in the PLOS ONE publication.

 - Evolution of appendicular skeleton